-- Notably, each of the “four” sides takes roughly 45 minutes to cook.
+- Notably, each of the "four" sides takes roughly 4 to 5 minutes to cook.
 The brats cook faster when the pan is covered because steam is generated when the pan is covered.
 While the side down is frying, this wet heat is cooking the other three sides.

 - You can check the bratwursts' internal temperature when it is about time.
 Check to see if the brat is cooked all the way through once it has been browned all the way around.
 The best way to do this is to check the core temperature with a thermometer.
 Notably, the internal temperature of the bratwurst should be between 160 and 165 degrees Fahrenheit.

 - Serve and enjoy when the bratwursts are done.